rescipy-project/rescipy-lectures/docs/python.rst

 Python comes in various flavors and can be installed in different ways.
 However, the easiest way to have Python in your system is to install a scientific distribution such as the `Anaconda distribution <https://www.anaconda.com/distribution/>`_, which provides a manager for a full set of libraries and software to perform data analysis with Python.

+Alternatively, if you want more control on the installed packages and a better optimization you can install the :doc:`Miniforge distribution </appendices/miniforge>`.

 1.3 Usage
 =========